 The U.S. Court of Federal Claims has nationwide jurisdiction over a variety of monetary claims against the federal government, including those involving tax refunds, federal taking of private property for public use, pay and dismissal of federal civilian employees, pay and dismissal of military personnel, land claims brought by Native Americans and/or their tribe(s), contract disputes, bid protests, patents and copyright, congressional reference, and the National Vaccine Injury Compensation Act.
 Pursuant to 28 U.S.C. §791(c), each January the clerk of the court transmits to Congress a report of the business of the court, which notes the names of the claimants, the nature of the claims, and the disposition for all judgments rendered the previous year.

-Case terminations increased 29 percent to 3,391, largely because of the dismissal of a group of cases claiming that vaccines containing Thimerosol were related to the occurrence of autism.
-As terminations exceeded filings, pending cases dropped 48 percent to 2,678.
+Case terminations decreased 52 percent to 1,616.
+In 2012, terminations had jumped in response to the dismissal of many cases alleging that vaccines containing Thimerosol were related to the occurrence of autism.
+This year, as terminations exceeded filings, pending cases dropped 2 percent to 2,618.

-For actions terminated in 2012, the amount claimed by plaintiffs/petitioners exceeded $46 billion.
-Judgments for plaintiffs/petitioners exceeded $800 million, of which more than $22 million carried interest.
-Judgments for the United States on counterclaims or offsets totaled more than $3.5 million.
-Under its nonmonetary jurisdiction, the court disposed of 92 contract cases seeking injunctive or declaratory relief.
+For actions terminated in 2013, the amount claimed by plaintiffs/petitioners exceeded $5 billion.
+Judgments for plaintiffs/petitioners exceeded $1 billion, of which more than $300 million carried interest.
+Judgments for the United States on counterclaims or offsets totaled more than $3 million.
+Under its non-monetary jurisdiction, the court disposed of 105 contract cases seeking injunctive or declaratory relief.